Anti-heroes of the faith in the book of JudgesWritten by Subby Szterszky

 The first of these is Ehud, a left-handed assassin whom God raises up to deliver Israel from oppression under their neighbouring cousins, the Moabites.
 Ehud uses his position as envoy to get close to the Moabite king, Eglon, and stab him in the belly with a short sword.
 The narrative pauses to indulge in some graphic detail about the execution, describing the fat of Eglon’s belly closing around the blade and the dung oozing out of the wound.
 Ehud then makes his escape and rallies the troops of Israel, who kill 10,000 Moabites trying to flee back to their side of the Jordan.

 The story of Ehud raises an interpretive challenge that recurs throughout the book of Judges: How to square the goodness and righteousness of God with the brutal (and often sinful) actions of most of the judges?
-The temptation is either to disavow God’s involvement in these dark stories altogether, or else to whitewash them as righteous acts, neither of which the text will permit.
+The temptation is either to disavow God’s involvement in these dark stories altogether, or else to whitewash them as righteous acts, neither of which the text will allow.

 In Ehud’s case, at least, it could be argued that covert assassination is a justifiable act in time of war.
-Overall, however, it’s best to hold in tension the book’s honest depictions of human depravity with its underlying theme of God using imperfect, broken people to accomplish his perfect, redemptive purposes.
+Overall, however, it’s best to hold in tension the book’s honest depictions of human depravity with its underlying theme of God using broken people to accomplish his redemptive purposes.

-Deborah: woman of torches
+Deborah: Woman of torches

 Deborah is the only woman among the judges, but she’s unique in a number of other ways.
 She’s the only judge whose ministry was well-established before the crisis at hand.
 She’s also the only one to serve in a capacity resembling a modern judge – as a civic, judicial and moral leader of her people.
 Alone among the judges, she’s described as a prophetess, making her a spiritual leader as well.